Seaver Reservoir Dam

 Photo: Marcbela, Public domain.

 Harrisville is a town in Cheshire County, New Hampshire, United States.
-Besides the town center, it also includes the villages of Chesham and Eastview.
+Beyond the town center, the villages of Chesham and Eastview are included.
+As of the 2020 census, the population of the town was 984.

 Chesham